Buddhism in Myanmar: Ethics and merit

 A central element of Burmese Buddhist practice is making merit or goodness (Pali: puñña).
 This generally involves doing certain good deeds, such as donating food and other things to Buddhist monastics.
 Buddhists believe that wholesome actions (kusala kamma) will create good karmic fruits or results (phala) in this life and in the next life.

 Another important element of Burmese Buddhist ethics is the keeping of "precepts" or "trainings".
 The most basic set of ethical precepts are the five precepts (abstaining from killing, stealing, lying, adultery and alcohol).
 There are also extra precepts (see: eight precepts) that Burmese laypersons may take occasionally, during religious holidays, the uposatha days and meditation retreats.
 It is a traditional practice to request a Buddhist monastic to bestow the precepts on a layperson by chanting the precepts in the Pali language.

-On days of the lunar observance or uposatha (which typical occur about once a week), Buddhist laypersons may take on extra precepts and visit a Buddhist temple to make merit and practice more intensely.
+On days of the lunar observance or uposatha (which typically occur about once a week), Buddhist laypersons may take on extra precepts and visit a Buddhist temple to make merit and practice more intensely.

 Another common practice is for Buddhist monks to give sermons or "Dhamma talks" to the laity and junior monks.
 It is believed that listening to the Buddha's teachings is a meritorious activity.
 Burmese Monks will often address the laypersons in an informal and conversational style, called a "fan down" sermon, which uses plain language and may include humor.
 This contrasts which a more ancient and ritualized "fan up" (which refers to how monks would cover their face with a fan) sermon which was often done in Pali and was mostly incomprehensible to laypersons.

 Though most Burmese eat meat, some prominent Burmese Buddhist monks have promoted vegetarianism as a wholesome and compassionate diet.
 These figures include the popular Thamanya Sayadaw and his followers, who promote a vegetarian diet as a useful way to cultivate metta.
 Mahasi Sayadaw has also recommended vegetarianism as the best way to make sure one's meal is "pure in three ways."
-This refers to the rule the Buddha laid down which allows monks to eat meat only if it is not seen, heard or suspected that the animal was killed specifically for them.
-Burmese Buddhists also generally avoid jobs which entail the killing of animals, since it would be a wrong livelihood.
+This refers to the rule the Buddha laid down, which allows monks to eat meat only if it is not seen, heard or suspected that the animal was killed specifically for them.
+Burmese Buddhists also generally avoid jobs that entail the killing of animals, since it would be a wrong livelihood.